Weekly Run Down: Planned vs. Reality Recovery

 This week was, however, not the week I thought I was going to have, the week I imagined it to be, before I actually had the surgery.
 But it turned out ok.
 Remember, folks, I’m a realist.
 That means my glass is neither half empty or half full.
 But don’t worry, I’m grateful I have a glass.

-Week 20 in Fitness
+This Week In Fitness

 There was no plan, since I didn’t even get my bandage removed until Tuesday.
 I was also feeling slightly sorry for myself.
 I think my menopause hormones also did not help.